- air conditioning

 AutoGuru has a bunch of neat car hacks you should try, but one we haven't covered yet is how to cool down a hot car.
-No matter what you do to avoid it, if your car is closed up, sitting in the sun for an extended period of time, it will get scorching hot.
+No matter what you do to avoid it, if your car is closed up and parked in the sun for an extended period, it will feel like the inside of an oven.

-Whether you try to reduce the heat levels with sun shades on the windows or window tinting, Australian drivers can’t dodge the sun unless they park undercover.
+Whether you try to reduce the heat levels with sun shades on the windows or window tinting, Australian drivers can’t dodge the sun completely unless they park undercover.

-So, what can you do to cool your car down quickly, to experience a comfortable drive as soon as possible?
+So, what can you do to cool your car down quickly and experience a comfortable drive as soon as possible?

 - It may seem obvious but put the windows down